HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Gary spent years as an improviser with several comedy troupes including Mental Floss and was in The Second City’s Master class.
 And, if you didn’t blink, you might have seen him in several sketches on The Kids in the Hall.
 As a filmmaker, Gary filming Bard on the Street, a series of Shakespearean monologues performed on locations throughout the region.

-Gary has directed Asphalt Jungle Shorts I, II, III.
+Gary has directed in Asphalt Jungle Shorts I, II, III & IV.

 Tracey Kenyon